jerickjoe111/launch-school/JS230/02a_events.md

 1. In the first phase the browser sends the request asking the server for the main document, who sends back the response with the HTML code in its body.

-2. In the second phase the document content is loaded and the code within `<script>` elements, both internal and external, is executed: the browser first creates a `Document` object, adding the corresponding nodes as the HTML is parsed, then the JavaScript code is evaluated normally, and the DOM is constructed from the parsed HTML.
+2. In the second phase the document content is loaded and the code within `<script>` elements, both internal and external, is executed: the browser first creates a `Document` object, adding the corresponding nodes as the HTML is parsed, the JavaScript code is evaluated normally as it is found, and the DOM is constructed from the parsed HTML.
 The DOM loading marks the end of this phase and the beginning of the last phase.

 3. In the third and last phase, the `DOMContentLoaded` event is fired on `document`.
 This marks the transition from the synchronous phase to the next, asynchronous phase.
 The page is displayed on the browser's window, while the rest of the document's external resources, like images or videos, (_assets_) are loaded.
 The `DOMContentLoaded` event is triggered when the HTML document as been completely parsed and loaded, however, the `load` event is only triggered much later, when all the assets are fully loaded.